Table of Contents

 By default, each item takes up all 12 columns, meaning that they each have to specify their own width as described below.
 This default can be changed by adding the following classes to the columns container:

-• cr2 to cr6: indicates how many rows this item should span.
-(Subsequent items appear beside it for the indicated number of rows provided they are not too wide or explicitly set to start at a conflicting column).
+cw1tocw12indicates the width of the item in columns.cs1tocs12: indicates at which column it should start.cr2tocr6: indicates how many rows this item should span.
+(Subsequent items appear beside it for the indicated number of rows provided they are not too wide or explicitly set to start at a conflicting column).ord-1toord-12, as well asord-first,ord-lastandord-none: Affects where this column items appears in the order of display.
+(In practice,ord-nonewould only be used in a responsive variant, in a context such asord-last ord-none-md).

 An example of a moderately complex layout implemented with these building blocks: